 So even though the shots are just slightly brighter in the OnePlus 5, there is a lot of difference.
 When you actually view the images on the phone itself.
 I clearly did not enjoy this and feel that the Note 5 Pro does a far better job in the color-capturing and reproduction department.

 So both devices have dual cameras on their rear so let us discuss the portrait mode shots.

-Both devices do a pretty great job of identifying and focusing the subject.
+Both devices do a pretty great job of identifying and focusing on the subject.
 The background blur on the Redmi note 5 pro is slightly more than the OnePlus 5.
 This is just a matter of choice as though more background blur is desired, too much background blur can totally destroy some shots.
 Though both shots are more or less similar, zooming into the image shows that the Redmi note 5 has images that are sharper than the OnePlus 5.

 Let us now discuss the selfie camera of both devices.